ircdocs/modern-irc/_includes/modern-appendix.md

       "<client> <channel> :No topic is set"

-Sent to a client when joining a channel to inform them that the channel with the name `<channel>` does not have any topic set.
+Sent as a reply to the {% command TOPIC %} command to inform the client that the channel with the name `<channel>` does not have any topic set.

 {% numericheader RPL_TOPIC %}